PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/hosted-paypage.md

 toc_max_heading_level: 6
 ---
 # Hosted Paypage
 Hosted paypage is one of the most common and easiest ways to acquire payments.
-It is Botim Money Business's preset checkout interface, which integrates all the payment channels you need.
-When customers pay, they will be redirected from your website to a payment page which is hosted on Botim Money Business servers.
+It is Botim Money's preset checkout interface, which integrates all the payment channels you need.
+When customers pay, they will be redirected from your website to a payment page which is hosted on Botim Money servers.

 ## User Experience
 1. The customers are ready to complete their payment, your application creates a new order creation request.
-2. The Botim Money Business returns a URL that redirects customers to a hosted payment page.
+2. The Botim Money returns a URL that redirects customers to a hosted payment page.
 3. Customers choose a payment method and enter their payment details on the payment page to complete the transaction.
 4. If the payment is completed, customers will be redirected to the merchant's success page.
 ---